Pyro-C/Pyro-C.github.io/book/ch4_vectors/source.md

     }
 ## 4.4 - Sorting Vectors
 One of the most fundamental operations you can perform on a vector is *sorting it* from either smallest to biggest or the other way around.
-In this section, we will implement and go over a handful of algorithms that you can use to sort vectors.
+In this section, we will implement and go over three algorithms—bubble sort, insertion sort, and merge sort.

 We'll test each algorithm on the following vector: